|(Maumee Bay State Park, Ohio)|

 There is a pine tree in a forest preserve outside Lansing, Michigan, that I used to pray in.
 The branches formed a natural ladder.
 I would climb thirty feet up, sit on a branch, feel the wind swaying the tree, and pray.

 I had made a leather wristband, and burned these words on it: "a holy indifference."
-By this I meant: indifferent to everything except what God wants for me and says to me.
+By this I meant: indifferent to everything, except what God wants for me and says to me.
+One day I wore the wristband when I climbed the praying tree.

 Ruth Haley Barton writes: